PhilipYip1988/python-tutorials/spyder_install_windows/readme.md

 <img src='./images/img_107.png' alt='img_107' width='600'/>

 The Spyder installer is `conda` based, the purpose of the base environment is for use of the `conda.exe` which is a package manager that is used to install packages and create Python environments.
-There is an `envs` folder which contaisn Python environments:
+There is an `envs` folder which contains (conda) Python environments:

 <img src='./images/img_111.png' alt='img_111' width='600'/>

-The `spyder-runtime` environment is in its own subfolder:
+The (conda) Python environment `spyder-runtime` is in its own subfolder:

 <img src='./images/img_112.png' alt='img_112' width='600'/>

-The `spyder-runtime` environment has its own `Scripts` folder which contains its `python.exe.` It also has its own `Lib` subfolder:
+The (conda) Python environment `spyder-runtime` environment has its own contains its `python.exe`.
+It has its own `Scripts` folder which contains the `spyder.exe` and it also has its own `Lib` subfolder which contains Python libraries associated with the `python.exe`:

 <img src='./images/img_113.png' alt='img_113' width='600'/>

-Which contains the standard modules such as `datetime.py` which is a single script file:
+The root of the `Lib` folder containts the standard modules such as `datetime.py` which is a single script file:

 <img src='./images/img_114.png' alt='img_114' width='600'/>